ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 	Best of 3: Decider matches (e.g., matches where a team reaches their third win or third loss).

 	At times, it will be necessary to determine which team(s) qualify for the tournament and which do not among a group of teams with identical records.
 In that case the following process should be used to separate them:

-		1 team: one of the two 3-0 teams.
-		- The two 3-0 teams play a best of 3 and the loser is eliminated.

-		2 teams: both 3-0 teams.

-		3 teams: both 3-0 teams and one of the three 3-1 teams.
-		- The three 3-1 teams are first sorted by difficulty score.
-		- The lower two teams play a best of 3 and the loser is eliminated.
-		- The remaining two teams play a best of 3 and the winner is qualified and the loser is eliminated.

-		4 teams: both 3-0 teams and two of the three 3-1 teams.
-		- The three 3-1 teams are first sorted by difficulty score.
-		- The lower two teams play a best of 3 and the winner qualifies and the loser is eliminated.

-		5 teams: both 3-0 teams and all three 3-1 teams.

 		6 teams: both 3-0 teams, all three 3-1 teams, and one of the three 3-2 team.
 		- The three 3-2 teams are first sorted by difficulty score.